 Reaffirming Your Interest

-Reiterate why you remain passionate about gaining admission or securing this job position.
-Connect past experiences shared during previous interactions or mentioned in your initial application with why they make this opportunity an excellent fit for both parties involved.
-Provide insights into how further engaging with their community or contributing at their workplace remains appealing to you.
+Reiterate why you remain passionate about gaining admission or securing this position.
+Connect past experiences shared during previous interactions or mentioned in your initial application with why they make this opportunity an excellent fit.
+Be specific about what attracts you to THIS institution, name professors whose research interests align with yours, specific programs or clubs you want to join, or campus values that resonate with your goals.

 Concluding Your Letter